RS-Alrefaey/MyVoyage/README.md

 instructions for run the program:

-1- you should have a MySQL workbench installed in your device.__ if you do not have it, you can download it from here:__ https://dev.mysql.com/downloads/workbench/ .__
+1- you should have a MySQL workbench installed in your device.<br>
+if you do not have it, you can download it from here:__ https://dev.mysql.com/downloads/workbench/ .__